 - In the first Fable, this spell (dubbed "Physical Shield") is quite a game breaker.
 The game features a combat multiplier, which goes up as you're dealing damage to enemies and multiplies the experience you receive.
 Being hit resets it back to zero, but only if your hitpoints go down.
 If you absorb the damage into your mana, the multiplier stays.
 Using the mana shield constantly thus allows you to get the multiplier ridiculously high and level up much faster than you could without it.

-- Defense of the Ancients: All-Stars: Medusa has this skill
+- Medusa in Defense of the Ancients: All-Stars has this skill

 - Heroes of Newerth: Electrician has a skill that reduces incoming damage by half at the cost of mana.